tyler-johnson/Turbo/README.md

 ### Where is the documentation?!

 Coming soon.
-I'm the only one working on this right now and I have not had time to write it out.
-The code is *decently* commented, so you should be able to get the gist of what's going on.
+I'm the only one working on this right now and I have only had time to write some of it out.
+Some of the code has documentation and everything else is *decently* commented, so you should be able to get the gist of what's going on.
 I am definitely here to help so don't hesitate to [contact me](mailto:tyler@vintyge.com).

 ### What is the plan for development?